- Common Name(s):

 - 1 in. bright blue flowers in whorls along the upper part of the plant

-- Average soil; sun to partial shade
+- Average soil; sun, partial shade, to full shade

 - Life Cycle: